 While most of the stories take place in the Southwest, there are a few exceptions.
 “Galveston Bay” deals with a Vietnamese refugee fighting racism in Texas and “Youngstown” finds Springsteen in familiar territory, the economic hardships of the Rust Belt.

-But although Springsteen’s tales are as compelling as ever, the music doesn’t do them justice.
+In the end, Springsteen’s tales remained as compelling as ever, but the music doesn’t do them justice.
 His singing rarely rises above a whisper, nullifying their power as songs.
 Outside of “The Ghost of Tom Joad” and “Youngstown,” the only two that still regularly get performed with the E Street Band in full-bodied rock arrangements, there are no memorable melodies, and after a while they become somewhat interchangeable.

-While its relative lack of commercial success looked like Springsteen’s career was in decline, by the end of the decade he would re-form the E Street Band and release a series of chart-topping albums and major world tours.
+This relative lack of commercial success looked like Springsteen’s career was in decline, but by the end of the decade he would re-form the E Street Band and release a series of chart-topping albums and major world tours.
 With hindsight, The Ghost of Tom Joad comes across as a daring risk, one that paid off in some ways, but failed in others.